ealingcommoner/RiverPollutionNetwork/README.md

 ![calibration test](https://github.com/ealingcommoner/RiverPollutionNetwork/blob/main/calibration.jpg)

+## Battery life
+I'm predicting a battery life of around 30 days, you can use a simple linear model like [this](https://github.com/ealingcommoner/RiverPollutionNetwork/blob/main/batterymodel.R) to predict battery life.

+## Range
+In testing I have found a range of 350m, your experience may vary based on buildings and trees in the range and aerial placement.

 ## To do next
-- Convert the sensor voltage to TDS and calibrate.
-(Note: we will do this at the base station so this can be altered more easily.
-I need to know river water temperature for this and will consider using this [Thames live temperature](https://dl1.findlays.net/show/temp/thames1) as a proxy.
-- Upload data to a suitable IOT cloud service and set up alerts.
-We need to determine what sort of variation in TDS can indicate a pollution incident.
-- Secure to stake.
-Plan is to simply hammer into river bed.
-- Deploy first prototype.
-- Consider scaling up to 3 sensors

-In theory this can be deployed along a much longer stretch of river if range issues can be resolved or multiple base stations are placed along the route.
+- I have made a lot of changes to the remote sensor code and will upload this asap.
+- test sensors with a range of materials including mineral water and distilled water.
+- Deploy to river.
+Ideally these will just be attached to a stake and hammered in.

 You could build a cluster model with a range of sensors (TDO, TDS and temperature) for the best possible range of readings.
+To cover more river I have a few ideas, either getting local volunteers to host their own base stations or to build some simple relay stations based around the remote sensor design.
+I also want to make these solar powered in future.

 ## Notes on project
 - This is my first Arduino project and I'm extremely grateful to the Radiohead library creators for making this easy.